Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_instruction.rst

 Note that:

 - You can create your own obstacles and landing pads (environment like the task setup, for an example check a video from the previous years in :ref:`Hardware Task overview`)
+- Collaboration between groups to build the environment is encouraged
 - To get sufficiently good position and velocity estimates from the optic flow sensor, the ground below the Crazyflie should contain some texture

 Demonstrations